binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 %% https://github.com/binarymist/HolisticInfoSec-For-WebDevelopers/issues/1

 Defence in depth will help here, the attacker should not be in possession of your admin passwords or hashes.
-If this has already happened, how did it happen, and take the necessary steps to make sure it does not happen again.
+If this has already happened, how did it happen?
+Take the necessary steps to make sure it does not happen again.

 Samba is not usually installed on Linux by default, but as we are dealing with Windows here, you do not have the option of whether SMB is installed and running on your machines.

-Port scan your target machines
+* Port scan your target machines
-Close the SMB related ports 445 TCP, earlier OS's used 137, 138, 139
+* Close the SMB related ports 445 TCP, earlier OS's used 137, 138, 139
-Port scan again to verify.
+* Port scan again to verify
-Turn off public folder sharing.
+* Turn off public folder sharing

 Check the list of requirements for PsExec and turn of / disable what you can.

 Try and re-exploit with the provided directions in the [Identify Risks](#vps-identify-risks-psexec) section.